apriorit/access-app-data-android/readme.md

 ## About

-By default all Android apps save data in a so-called Sandbox – a storage area which other applications cannot access.
+By default all Android apps save data in a so-called Sandbox â€“ a storage area which other applications cannot access.
 This project provides a simple way to access private data of third-party applications without root permissions.

+WARNING: Android security policy directly states that access to private data can be illegal, which puts certain limitations on gathering such data, including the possibility of being prosecuted by law.
+Therefore, use this method to obtain data consciously and thoughtfully and make sure that you abide by laws and respect privacy of others.

 ## Implementation